 As independent financial advisers, we can advise you on the best way to manage your RSUs.
 We can help you to create a simple, easy to implement and tax-efficient strategy for your RSUs, as well as provide a broader review of your finances.

-If you want to know more about how we can help, simply book in for a no-cost, no commitment initial consultation.
+If you want to discuss working together, you can book in for an initial consultation.

 All the best,

 Financial Advisor Bristol and Pension Advisor Clifton

 About us: Frazer James Financial Advisers is a financial advisor, based in Clifton, Bristol.
 As an independent financial adviser, we’re able to provide independent and unbiased financial advice.
 We provide independent financial advice, pension advice, investment advice, inheritance tax planning and insurance advice.

 If you would like to speak to a Financial Advisor, we offer an Initial Financial Consultation without cost or commitment.
 Meetings are held either at our offices, by video or by telephone.
 Our telephone number is 0117 990 2602.

 Frazer James Financial Advisers is located at Square Works, 17 – 18 Berkeley Square, Bristol, BS8 1HB.

 This article provides information about investing, but not personal advice.

 If you’re not sure which investments are right for you, please request advice.

 Remember that investments can go up and down in value, you may get back less than you put in.